Search

 Special Requirements

 To progress through the program, nursing courses (NURS) must be completed with a grade of “C” or higher.
 In addition, in courses with a clinical component, students must receive a grade of “Satisfactory” in the clinical portion of the course in order to pass the course.
 Unsatisfactory completion of the clinical component of the course results in automatic failure of the course.
-Students may repeat a specific nursing course only one time, and no more than two nursing courses may be repeated during the program.
+Students may repeat a specific nursing course only once, and no more than two nursing courses may be repeated during the program.

 Admission